abacusorg/AbacusSummit/Cosmologies/README.md

 TODOs:

+Need to decide whether to include another 16-point set of sims for the derivatives around the Neff=3.7 run.
+That would allow us to measure the second derivatives vs Neff.

+Then we need to fill out the 5-sigma ellipsoid in the ln(omega_b), ln(omega_c), ns, nrun, sigma8_m, w0, wa space, holding the angular acoustic scale constant to fix H and inflating the variance in sigma8.
+Probably will cap sigma8 at 0.9, just to avoid concerns about too much clustering given certain simulation choices.

-Could include the cosmologies of the recent ANL big runs as abacus_cosm019..021.
+Could run the cosmologies of the recent ANL big runs as abacus_cosm019..021.

+We would like to include a BDE model.

+We'd like to include one or more runs with neutrinos treated in the LRA.